Jedsek/rust-wc/README.md

 ## Features
 What I had archived are as follows:
-- Support for reading multiple files and calculating the count in parrllel
+- Support for reading multiple files and calculating the result in parrllel
 - Pretty tabled output
 - Colorful progress bar for reading files (It is useful when reading large file)
 - Completions for common shells [(Look here for more information)](/completions/)